iamluhmrt/api-library-project/README.md

 5. Install cors \*required ^2.8.5 - npm i cors
 6. Install tsx \*required ^4.7.1 - npm instalar --save-dev tsx
 7. Install nodemon \*optinal ^3.1.0 - npm i nodemon
+8. Run the application in the console - npm run start

 ## How to tweak this project for your own uses